mpg-age-bioinformatics/jawm/README.md

 ```
 to see how jawm works.

-The workflow you just generated is based on [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo) - check it out more examples on creating workflows with jawm (eg. within jupyter notebooks ).
+The workflow you just generated is based on [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo) - check it out for more examples on how to create workflows with jawm.

 Availabe workflows can be found [here (GitHub.com)](https://github.com/mpg-age-bioinformatics?q=jawm_&type=all&language=&sort=).